John Osborne (writer)

 John Osborne (born 15 December 1981) is an English writer.
+He writes theatre shows, audio pieces, poems, scripts and stories.
 He co-created the Sky 1 comedy drama After Hours.
 He is based in Norwich, United Kingdom and studied at the University of East Anglia.

 He created the sell out Edinburgh show John Peel's Shed and has written and performed six thirty minute storytelling shows for Radio 4.

 He is the author of three non-fiction books.
 His first, Radio Head: Up and Down the Dial of British Radio, was published by Simon & Schuster in May 2009 and was selected as Book of the Week on BBC Radio 4.
 It includes interviews with key people from the history of British radio, including Nicholas Parsons, Mark Radcliffe and Stuart Maconie.
 The book was reviewed in The Daily Telegraph, and Scotland on Sunday.
 His second book, The Newsagent's Window: Adventures in a World of Second-Hand Cars and Lost Cats, was published in April 2010 and was awarded best memoir at the East Anglian Book of the Year awards.

 His third book, Don't Need the Sunshine, was published by AA Publishing in May 2013 and was adapted for broadcast on BBC Radio 4.

+His poetry collection To Make People Happy was published by Mariscat Press in 2025 and shortlisted for the East Anglian Book of the Year awards.

+In 2026 he was commissioned by the National Centre for Writing as Writer in Residence for the 900th anniversary of Norwich market.
+For this he wrote a poem for every market stall, with some of the poems displayed on boards at Norwich market.